collabnix/kubelabs/Ingress101/ingress-eks.md

 kubectl get ingress -A
 ```

 You should see the load balancer address now.
-The rest of the configuration will happen from the AWS side.
-So open up AWS console and head over to the EC2 section.
-From here. you should be able to see the "Load Balacers" subsection.
-Open this page and search for the correct load balancer using the address you copied.
+Since you created this load balancer using an ingress, make sure that any changes you do to this lb come from within the same ingress file.
+This is because AWS knows that you used an ingress file to create the lb, and will consider it the single source of truth.
+Therefore any changes that you do from within the AWS console will be reverted after a couple of hours by AWS.